benjamin-feron/goalkicker-looter/README.md

 # goalkicker-looter

-A bash script that help to easily download books from https://goalkicker.com.
+A bash script that help you to easily download books from https://goalkicker.com.

 Requires curl.